kudobuilder/kudo/keps/0008-operator-testing.md

 ## Alternatives

 Controllers are typically tested using test libraries in the same language that they are written in.
-While these libraries and examples can provide good inspiration and insights into how to test Frameworks, they depart from the declarative spirit of KUDO making them unsuitable for use as the user-facing interface for writing tests.
+While these libraries and examples can provide good inspiration and insights into how to test Operators, they depart from the declarative spirit of KUDO making them unsuitable for use as the user-facing interface for writing tests.

-* [Kubernetes e2e test framework](https://godoc.org/k8s.io/kubernetes/test/e2e/framework) provides a methods that interact with Kubernetes resources and wait for certain Kubernetes state.
+* [Kubernetes e2e test operator](https://godoc.org/k8s.io/kubernetes/test/e2e/operator) provides a methods that interact with Kubernetes resources and wait for certain Kubernetes state.
 It also supports conditionally running tests and collecting logs and results from pods and nodes.
 * Unit tests can be written using the [Kubernetes fake clientset](https://godoc.org/k8s.io/client-go/kubernetes/fake) without needing a Kubernetes API at all - allowing easy testing of expected state transitions in a controller.
 * The [controller-runtime](https://godoc.org/sigs.k8s.io/controller-runtime/pkg) provides test machinery that makes it easy to integration test controllers without a running Kubernetes cluster.
 The KUDO project itself uses these extensively.
 * The [Kubernetes command-line integration test suite](https://github.com/kubernetes/kubernetes/tree/master/test/cmd) is a BASH-driven integration test suite that uses kubectl commands to run tests.
 This could be a suitable option as it is not a specialized programming language, but it is an imperative method of testing which may not be the right UX for KUDO.